dedalus-enterprise-architect/ea-k8s-resources/cronjob/README.md

 # CronJobs

-Here is a collection of some use cases.
+Here is a collection of use case.

 ## 01_manage-cluster-resources

-This use case shows how to get access to cluster resources by running commands from inside a POD:
+This use case shows how getting access to cluster resources by executing commands by a POD:

 1. copy on local filesystem and make changes to fit your needs: ```https://github.com/dedalus-enterprise-architect/ea-k8s-resources/blob/main/cronjob/01_manage-cluster-resources.yaml```

 2. before doing anything, you must customize the following placeholders:
+    * replace the "_@application\_name@_" with the target application name
     * replace the "_@namespace@_" with the namespace where the objects will be stored into
-    * replace the "_@application\_name@_" with the target application name
     * modify the script section: "spec.jobTemplate.spec.template.spec.containers.['sa-@application_name@-run-command']" to fit your needs
     * look for the comments labelled with: "::: WARNING :::" inside the manifest and configure the directives where needed